dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 There is also a hidden spambot field to prevent signup form submission from spambots.

 If a user is logged in when they sign up, the system will keep track of the user ID, and on the main volunteer sign-ups page, they will also see a list of items/tasks that they have signed up for, and it will give them a link to clear each sign up if they need to cancel or reschedule.
 If they are not logged in when they sign up, but they use the same email as a registered user, that sign-up will be linked to that user's account.
+In version 2.4 you can use the new shortcode [pta_user_signups] to also show the list of the current user's signups on any page (along with clear links, if allowed).

 Admin users can use the "live search" option on the front end sign up form to search for volunteers in either the plugin's signups table, the WordPress users table, or both.
 If the admin then selects a volunteer, they can sign up that volunteer, and the signup will be assigned to that user's account (if your volunteers have user accounts).